 Our goal is to help business owners collect information about website visitors to improve the overall experience, boost conversions and troubleshoot problems in real-time.
 We highly recommend combining the customer feedback feature with our other two popular options - session recording and website heatmaps.

-If you receive bad customer feedback, you can check out session recordings and see at what point things went wrong.
+If you receive bad customer feedback, you can check out session recordings and replays and see at what point things went wrong.
 You can use our heatmap feature to analyze which parts of pages are ignored by users and then post a feedback button to ask for advice on improving the page.
-Here’s how to create your feedback form with FullSession:
+Here's how to create your feedback form with FullSession:

 FullSession Sign up